learnk8s/learnk8s.io/newsletters/20190918-academy-live.md

 At around 2 pm today (that's London time zone, [check in your time zone](https://everytimezone.com/s/6344c718)) the Learnk8s Academy will be live!

-here are the four most important details you should know before joining:
+Here are the four most important details you should know before joining:

 **1️⃣ The Learnk8s Academy is a hands-on, online course**